cuygur/explorewanchain/staking/node_setup.md

 The script will prompt you to enter the password for the validator account.

 After executing the script you should see three pieces of information that you need to save.
-That includes your validator public address, a pair of two validator public keys, and a JSON keystore file.
+That includes your validator public address, a pair of two validator public keys, and a JSON keystore.
 Keep all this information in a safe place.

 #### 2) Register validator from wallet